-The crate is an important training tool for almost every dog, but especially for families with young children.
-This training is important for any owner for trips to the vet, traveling, boarding, etc. Crate training your dog can be a painless process if you follow the steps in this guide and will provide lifelong benefits to your dog.
+The crate is an important training tool for almost every dog, especially for families with young children.
+This training is important for any owner for trips to the vet, travelling, boarding, etc. Crate training your dog can be a painless process if you follow the steps in this guide and provide lifelong benefits to your dog.

-The Alaskan Shepherd is a dog you can get along with very well easily, but the basic training, the growth in a harmonious environment from an early age and constant socialization are essential.
-The first step in puppy socialization is learning simple, but important habits.
-It is important to feel comfortable when it is held on a leash, when its master makes it a bath or when the master touches its food.
+The Alaskan Shepherd is a dog you can get along with very well easily.
+Still, basic training, growth in a harmonious environment from an early age and constant socialization are essential.
+The first step in puppy socialization is learning simple but important habits.
+It is important to feel comfortable when held on a leash, when its master makes it a bath or when the master touches its food.

 Alaskan Shepherd puppy price